w3c/tdm-reservation-protocol/proposals/proposal-html-meta.md

 Meta elements can easily be integrated in html document at the time they are produced.
 No configuration is needed on the Web server which will serve these documents.

-This solution cannot associated particular rights to different fragments of html content (this is not a requirement we has agreed on but it is an open issue under discussion).
+This solution cannot associate particular rights to different fragments of html content (this is not a requirement we has agreed on but it is an open issue under discussion).

 ## Relationship with other initiatives